What Is Educology?

 Red-colored words are hyperlinks to further definitions and related work.
 For example, to see the definition and examples of an education system, then click on the red text.
 On the education system web page, there are further words in red text.
 You can increase your understanding by clicking on those red-colored words, and so on.
 This is one way to navigate the educology website.

 The Glossary also contains an alphabetical listing of key terms and their definitions.
 A link to the Glossary appears in the sidebar.
 This is another way to use this website, much like an index of major terms at the end of a book.

 For a 10-page summary of educology, see: Educology Is Interdisciplinary: What Is It?
 Why Do We Need It?
 Why Should We Care?
 (PDF).
 For an overview of types of knowledge of education, see also nine types of educology.

-This website aims to further educology by clarifying fundamental language required for educology.
-This website is built on the shoulders of authoritative scholars.
-In particular, the work of Elizabeth Steiner is prominent.
+This website has been built from the combined wisdom of authoritative scholars, especially those listed in Related Readings (sidebar link).
+The work of Elizabeth Steiner is prominent.
 She provides important foundations for the development of educology in her seminal work, Methodology of Theory Building (1988).
 As an indicator of impact, this book was downloaded over 175,000 times in 2014.